 (This page takes a look at several natural remedies to prevent or delay on the onset of cataracts in dogs.
 For more general information on cataracts in dogs, please visit this page.

-Since canine cataracts are often caused by toxicity, it makes sense, therefore, to counter the effects of these toxins in the dog's body before they can do any damage to the dog's eyes.
+Since canine cataracts are often caused by toxicity and oxidative stress, it makes sense to counter the effects of toxins and free radicals in the dog's body before they can do any damage to the dog's eyes.